ekg98/Cmangos-Server-Scripts/README.md

 Don't laugh.
 These are full of bugs but are functional.

 Installation directions.
 Each file has configuration that needs to be adjusted.
+Especially paths.

 Place bash files in /usr/bin so they are executable by just typing the command.
 Place .service files in /etc/systemd/system